Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 The **H1A Editing Kit** (**H1A-EK**) is the set of official modding tools used to create custom multiplayer and singleplayer maps targeting the PC MCC version of [Halo: Combat Evolved Anniversary][h1/h1a].
 It was first released by 343 Industries during Season 7 of MCC in 2021.

 This editing kit will be familiar to users of the [legacy HEK][hek] for [Halo: Custom Edition][h1#custom-edition-pc] released by Gearbox in 2003.
 However, this rerelease has received [significant updates and fixes](#what-39-s-new) including a complete source [tag set][tags] for the game's stock maps.
-Some features from [Halo 2 tools][h2ek] have even been backported.
+Some features from [Halo 2 tools][h2ek] and later have even been backported.
 The tools can also receive further updates over time owing to their distribution via [Steam][].

 These tools are based on the internal tools originally created by Bungie during the game's development but have been updated and sometimes trimmed down for public use.

+Using the H1A-EK to author content for H1CE rather than H1A is not officially supported due to the amount of changes in the engine. **Use at your own risk.**

 # What's new?
 If you're coming from the legacy [HEK][hek] for Custom Edition you may be wondering what's new and great about the updated H1A tools and engine.
 Don't worry, we've got you covered!
 Features which have been brought to Custom Edition parity from earlier versions of H1A may be mentioned below.